walmes/emacs/README.md

 [ESS](http://ess.r-project.org/).
 To work with LaTeX it is recommended install [AUCTeX](http://www.gnu.org/software/auctex/).
 GNU Emacs also have resources to edit MarkDown (`.md`) and even R+MarkDown (`.Rmd`).
 Look the packages `markdown-mode` and `polymode`.
-To work wtih Python, install `elpy` and `jedi`.
+To work with Python, install `elpy` and `jedi`.

 Most of the content in my `init.el` file was inspired or copied from the